Skip to main content

 Examples of applications that organizations integrate with their payroll software include:

 • Time tracking software.
-If you’re employing shift workers, odds are that you’ll have some form of time tracking software/employee scheduling software.
+If you’re employing shift workers, odds are that you’ll have some form of time tracking software/employee scheduling software to track the hours worked in a pay period.
 It’s easy to see how integrating this system with your payroll software eases the administrative load.

 • HRIS/HRMS/HCM.
 It’s likely that most of your employee data is stored in an HRIS, HRMS, or HCM.
-Syncing this with your payroll software means that when an update is made in one system it will automatically be updated in the other, saving time and improving data accuracy.
-What’s more, employees can access and manage their employment and payroll info in one system.
+Syncing HR systems data with your payroll software means that when an update is made in one system, it will be updated in the other in real-time, improving workflows and data accuracy at the same time.
+What’s more, team members gain self-service access where they can manage their employee information in one system. .

 • Accounting software.
 Payroll data is an important source of information for the finance department for forecasting and budgeting, so it makes sense to integrate payroll software with accounting software.